XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 ItemDetails

-Opening procedureOnline or in-branch application, identity check, regulatory questionnaire, document upload
+Opening procedureOnline or in-branch application, KYC questionnaire, upload ID and proof of address

-Accepted deposit methodsInterac e-Transfer, bank transfer, cheque, wire transfer, cash deposit
+Accepted deposit methodsInterac e-Transfer, bank transfer, cheque, wire transfer, cash (at branch/ATM)

-Minimum required deposit$0 for most accounts; some investment products may require up to $1,000
+Minimum required deposit$0 for standard accounts; investment accounts may require minimum (usually $0–$1,000)

-Required documentsGovernment-issued ID, proof of address, SIN (for investments)
+Required documentsGovernment-issued photo ID, proof of address, SIN (for investments)

 Opening procedure